MaryRichelle/weird-JavaScript/README.md

 !!"false" == !!false;// true
 ```

 break it down
 !!"false"
 1: the unary ! negate operator explicitly coerces a value to a boolean.
  Boolean("false"); // true

-2: !"false" which is false  because "false" is a string and  a truthy value but not a boolean *false* and
+2: !"false" which is false  because "false" is a string and  a truthy value (but not a boolean *false*) and
 *!(truthy value)* is false
 3: !false ===> true
-4: true === true // true
+4: thus true === true // true

 ***